aiotgroup/XRF55-repo/readme_for_video_users.md

 ## Get IR images from .mkv video

-To extract IR images, we use a C++ project [mkv2ir.zip](.//hardware%20tutorial/Kinect/mkv2ir.zip).
+To extract IR images, we use a C++ project [mkv2ir.zip](./hardware%20tutorial/Kinect/mkv2ir.zip).
 You can execute the main function of `transoform.cpp`.
 Simply change the paths to the read and save files.

-## Notes:
+## Split video into 5s clips:

 For time saving purpose, there are some actions which are not collected according to action class.